 These items may be imported under either a general NRC license or a specific NRC license.
-A general import license is effective and does not require filing an application with NRC review or issuing a written license document to a particular person.
+A general import license is effective and does not require filing an application with NRC for review or issuance of a written license document to a particular person.
 If the general license provisions in 10 CFR 110.27 do not authorize an import, then a specific import license is required.
 An application must be filed with NRC for review, and if approved, a written license document is issued to a named person, authorizing specific transactions to occur within a set time period.